cwi-dis/2immerse-editor/docs/live_tool_support.md

 The basic principle behind the live editing - or triggering - tool is that the timeline document has pre-edited snippets for various events that can happen.
 These snippets can then be inserted into the timeline document, possibly after filling in some parameters.
 These snippets are called _events_, because that term seems to be closest to how television producers or directors think of them (even though the name has the disadvantage that it already means many different things in the technical domain).

-Ideally, the list of currently triggerable events and their parameters is retrieved from a service (possibly the timeline service, possibly the editing service), and the live editing tool will populate its GUI from this.
+The list of currently triggerable events and their parameters is retrieved from the backend authoring service, and the live editing tool will populate its GUI from this.
 This allows events to be active only during certain parts of the experience (which would make life easier for the person operating the live triggering tool).
 It may eventually also allow a second operator to edit new events into the live document as it is playing, using the preproduction tool operating on the live document.

-An alternative (simpler) implementation is that the preproduction editing tool exports a list of the events.

-_Open issue_ This document assume that we want to modify events after they have been triggered (for example to manually stop an event by setting its ending time to "now").
+We also want to modify events after they have been triggered (for example to manually stop an event by setting its ending time to "now").
 This requires that the list of events is retrieved live.
-Whether this is implemented should depend on the live tool requirements.

 ## Requirements Considerations

 There are various open issues in this document, that need to be filled from the requirements for the live editing tool:

-- Do we need the ability to modify events that are already running?
-Note that _stopping_ an event (for example an event that has an indefinite duration) is a special case of modifying.
 - What are the parameters we need to be able to change on events when triggering them?
 What are the UIs needed for them and how should the preproduction author specify these?
 - How should we specify points in time, i.e. from which origin?
 - This design assumes that layout changes are not needed.
 Is that reasonable?